A Guide to Sumo Wrestling

 Gyoji: A gyoji is a professional sumo referee.

 Hikiwake: A hikiwake is a draw.
-It’s uncommon in the modern-era but happened frequently in the old days.
+It’s uncommon in the modern-era but frequently happened in the old days.

 Nihon Sumo Kyokai: The Japanese name for the governing body of professional sumo – the Japan Sumo Association.